Best possible learning experience thanks to innovative hybrid teaching

 Looking back, the overall impression is surprisingly positive: We are well prepared.
 This is also reflected in the participants’ feedback.
 We have received a lot of praise not only for how fast we were able to switch to distance teaching but also for the quality of our online learning offers.
 Our experiences in the last months and the feedback from our students make us optimistic regarding the fall semester.

 “Fortunately, there was hardly any coronavirus-related drop in MBA admissions this year,” Barbara Stöttinger says, adding: “People’s readiness to invest in their own executive education and career enhancement is more dependent on the state of the economy.”
 Studying for an MBA requires a great deal of personal commitment.
-Once taken, this decision is hardly ever impacted by the pandemic.
+Once taken, this decision is hardly ever impacted by external factors.
 What is more: “Especially in a time of crisis, there is a need for structure and a solid knowledge base on the executive level to better gauge interdependencies and economic correlations as well as future-proof entrepreneurial decisions.
 We saw the same thing happen during the financial crisis of 2008,” Stöttinger observes.

 The main motives for participating in an MBA program – climbing the career ladder or starting a company – have remained unchanged also during the crisis.
 These reasons will stay the same in the future, or possibly even gain in importance.
 The ongoing pandemic has prompted many people to weigh up their career path and recognize a need to make changes.
 With a fitting key position within the company, know-how in digital leadership, forward-looking positioning, and the necessary technical knowledge, people become indispensable to their employer also in the long run.
 Also, it is no longer only the established business know-how that counts.
 What’s equally important is to evolve into a mature, prudent, and sustainably operating executive.
 “For this, we offer a number of accompanying coaching formats that also take place remotely.
 The Leadership Lab, for example, was online even before the pandemic.
 Here, we support participants in reflecting on and fully exploiting their own creativity as well as upskill them in terms of self-leadership,” Stöttinger adds.